Tuesday Sunny. Winds E/NE 15 to 25 km/h becoming light in the late evening. Daytime maximum temperatures 32 to 38.

 Wednesday Sunny.
-Light winds becoming E/SE 15 to 20 km/h during the day then becoming light during the evening.
+Light winds becoming E 15 to 25 km/h in the morning.

 Capricornia Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||25||31||70%||1-5mm||Nil||ESE 16||65||E 24||59|

 Aircraft companies are flat out dropping off food and supplies to Northern Territory communities stranded by continuing wet weather.

 The Katherine River is set to flood as an active monsoon trough causes heavy rains and squally showers across the Northern Territory, registering the wettest day in five years.